bp4mc2/bp4mc2-graphql/shacl2graphql-schema.md

 ### Custom scalar types

 In most GraphQL service implementations, there is a way to specify custom scalar types.
-Some RDF datatypes (notably xsd:date and xsd:dateTime) are not available oht of the box, so we need a way of representing these custom scalar types as "regular" RDF datatypes.
+Some RDF datatypes (notably xsd:date and xsd:dateTime) are not available out of the box, so we need a way of representing these custom scalar types as "regular" RDF datatypes.
 For example, let's have a custom data scalar type.

 ```
 scalar Data